YZirkind/vodovod/README.md

 --

-Originally written by Milan Babuskov <mbabuskov@yahoo.com>
+Originally written by Milan Babuškov <mbabuskov@yahoo.com>

 Currently maintained by David A. Redick <david.a.redick@gmail.com>
 And based off the vodovod 1.10 source code from